IBPS PO Syllabus 2026 – Download PDF

 Frequently Asked Questions (FAQs)

 Q3.
-What is the negative marking scheme in the IBPS PO Syllabus 2026?
+Is there negative marking in the IBPS PO exam?

 Q4.
-Is the IBPS PO Mains syllabus different from the Prelims syllabus?
+Does the Mains syllabus differ from the Prelims?

 Q7.
-Can candidates take the IBPS PO exam in both English and Hindi?
+Is the IBPS PO exam available in Hindi?

 Gurtej Singh